veroseagbing/agbing.github.io/README.md

 ## Website Intention
 <p>
   This website (repository) is the storage and documentation for all of my work: internships, projects, and experiences.
 The portfolio of my work in both biological engineering and theatre to reflect my multi-faceted life.
+It is also a fun project because I desire happiness and creativity.
 </p>

 <footer>